Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

   }
 }
 ```

+Time Complexity: O(n) - Where n is the number of own enumerable properties in the object.
+The for...in loop iterates over all enumerable properties of an object, including inherited ones, but filtering out non-own properties using hasOwnProperty.

 Using Object.values (modern, doesn't iterate over inherited properties):
 ```javascript
 const person = { name: "Alice", age: 30 };